 Photography Bag for Photography Focused Trips

-When I go on trips where the main purpose is photography or wildlife trips, I take a proper photography bag that can hold my 2 camera bodies and 3 or 4 lenses and tripod.
+When I go on trips where the main purpose is photography or wildlife trips, I take a proper photography bag that can hold my two camera bodies, 3 or 4 lenses, and a tripod.
 I have been using the Lowepro Whistler Backpack and have really loved it.

 It opens from the back and you can change around the sections based on how much gear you are bringing.
 There is also an easy way to secure your tripod on the outside and a laptop sleeve that is protected by a waterproof ‘wall’.
 It also has a rain sleeve and a really supportive waist belt.